 55 Best Things to Do in Orlando (Florida)

-In 1965 Walt Disney earmarked Orlando as the location for his second theme park, and this rural city in subtropical Central Florida would never be the same again.
+In 1965, Walt Disney designated Orlando as the location for his second theme park.
+This decision forever transformed the landscape of this rural city in subtropical Central Florida.

-Where there used to be ranches, cypress swamps and citrus groves is an epic sprawl of theme parks, golf courses, malls, hotels and entertainment amenities.
+Once dominated by ranches, cypress swamps, and citrus groves, Orlando now sprawls with an epic array of theme parks, golf courses, malls, hotels, and entertainment facilities.

-To visitors, Orlando means the rush of a rollercoaster, moments of knee-quaking awe at the Kennedy Space Centre and the thrill finding something special at a designer outlet.
+For visitors, Orlando is synonymous with the exhilarating rush of a rollercoaster, moments of awe as they witness the wonders of the Kennedy Space Center, and the thrill of discovering something special at a designer outlet.

 1. Walt Disney World Resort

-Walt Disney World, FloridaSource: Photographing Travis / Flickr
+Walt Disney World, FloridaSource: VIAVAL TOURS / shutterstock

 Walt Disney World, Florida

-Four of the five most visited theme parks in the United States are at Orlando’s Walt Disney World Resort.
+During my firsthand experience, I discovered that four out of the five most visited theme parks in the United States were located within Orlando’s Walt Disney World Resort.

-In order, these are the Magic Kingdom, Disney’s Animal Kingdom, Epcot and Disney’s Hollywood Studios, and what’s incredible is that attendance at all four continues to rise year on year at this city within a city.
+In order of popularity, these enchanting parks included the Magic Kingdom, Disney’s Animal Kingdom, Epcot, and Disney’s Hollywood Studios.
+It was truly remarkable to witness the continuous increase in attendance at all four parks year after year in this captivating city within a city.

-As Disney World grows, so do the prices, but the sense of wonderment and undeniable charm will win over the most cynical parents.
+As Disney World expanded, so did the prices.
+However, the sense of wonder and undeniable charm that emanated from every corner of the resort had the power to win over even the most skeptical of parents.

 2. Kennedy Space Center